mekobgs/Ravn-Challenge-V2-Elmer-Chacon/README.md

 * Blazor Server

 ### Project Description ###
-Sample project consuming GraphQL API from Starwars: https://swapi.dev/api/
+Sample project consuming GraphQL API for Starwars characters: https://swapi.dev/api/

 ### How it works? ###
 Start VisualStudio and run the solution!
 (Just Kidding, well no) After that you will see tha main page, left side a list of characters from starwars movies.